vidispine/hull/hull/README.md

 ### The chart maintainers view

+When starting to work on Helm charts it very soon became apparent that some standard scenarios are not supported very well by Helm.
+Whilst there is much freedom given to the chart designers and maintainers in how to abstract the configuration, Helm offers no easy standard way to handle standard demands.

 Helm chart maintainers typically create and maintain a varying number of helm charts.
 Let's first take a look at aspects of helm chart creation from a creators point of view.
 Getting started on building helm charts is challenging, especially for someone not experienced with the concepts of Kubernetes, Helm, YAML and Go Templating and all the relations between them which are needed to create sound helm charts.
 Furthermore, YAML and string templating don't go well together which is something rightfully critized, it can become very finicky to produce valid YAML output with templating expressions.
 Typically starting a new helm chart from scratch requires a significant amount of copying and pasting templates from existing charts and adapting them to the new products needs.
 This is a time consuming and error prone process.

 Once charts have been created and published they need to be mainained.
 Maintaining a single halm chart can be reasonable done manually but let us assume it is required to maintain many helm charts, then the amount of (for the most part) duplicated YAML blocks in templates grows very fast.
 Assuming you need to fix a conceptional issue you likely need to do this in a variety of files each time which is tedious and time consuming.